 Bolo Yeung starred in hundreds of kung-fu films through the 70’s and 80’s in which he developed his trademark ‘not looking’ style and was regularly ‘killed’ by the likes of Bruce Lee (Huang Kin Lung).
 His big break didn’t come until he co-starred as Chong Li in BLOODSPORT (1988).
 To many people, Bolo Yeung was the ‘real’ star of this film and several others, including DOUBLE IMPACT (1991) and TIGER CLAWS (1991).
 He was inevitably cast as an invincible monster of almost supernatural prowess, who dwarfed such contenders as Jean-Claude Van Damme and Bruce Le in climactic David-vs-Goliath duels which he had to lose because THEY were the heroes!
 For LEGACY OF RAGE (1986) he had to spend several weeks training Brandon Lee so the young star would appear to be a worthy opponent.
 Bolo Yeung regularly booked the gym for 9:00am sessions to tie in with his own regime, but often Brandon wouldn’t turn up until 12!
 Brandon explained that he had been out dancing till the early hours and was only training, ‘under protest’, because the producers insisted.

 In SHOOTFIGHTER: FIGHT TO THE DEATH (1991) and SHOOTFIGHTER 2: KILL OR BE KILLED (1996), Bolo got a rare chance to be the good guy.
 Of course in real life that’s what he is!
-He is devoted father to his two sons, one of whom, David has been in some movies too!
+He is devoted father to his two sons, one of whom, David has also appeared in a few movies.
 I believe he also has a daughter.
 He is the Team Manager of ‘The Tapei International Federation Of Body Builders’ squad.
 He is Chairman of ‘The Hong Kong Gym Business Association’.

 Bolo Yeung begins his day with two hours of weight training, followed by forms, usually Yang style Tai Chi.
 He admits that his ‘dream project’ is to make a sequel to ENTER THE DRAGON . . . with of course himself as the hero!